Tsunami014/Blaze-Sudio/BlazeSudio/collisions/README.md

 python3 setup.py build_ext --inplace
 ```

+//TODO: Build for all engines and auto build on release

+OPTIONAL ARGS:

+`--no-build` will not build the project and just compile the stubs.
+But using this flag IS STRONGLY NOT RECOMMENDED as it will cause a mismatch between the compiled script and the stubs.

 PLEASE NOTE: If you are using precompiled ones I may have forgotten to compile them and they may be behind.
 Just sayin', thass all...

 # How to use